[Rev. 5/1/2022 9:58:09 PM--2021]

 NRS 475.070 Interference with peace officer, firefighter or member of search and rescue organization; disobedience of orders; penalty.

-NRS 475.075 Intentional obstruction of search and rescue organization; penalty.
+NRS 475.075 Intentional prevention or obstruction of search and rescue organization; penalty.

-NRS 475.080 Obstruction of extinguishment of fire; penalties.
+NRS 475.080 Intentional prevention or obstruction of extinguishment of fire; penalties.

-NRS 475.090 Willful and malicious damage or destruction of fire equipment or apparatus; penalty.
+NRS 475.090 Willful and malicious removal, damage or destruction of fire equipment or apparatus; penalty.

 NRS 475.105 Theft of device to prevent, control, extinguish or give warning of fire; penalties.

-NRS 475.110 Able-bodied males subject to fire-fighting duty; penalty for refusal; compensation and benefits.
+NRS 475.110 Able-bodied males subject to fire-fighting duty for certain period during any 1 year; penalty for refusal; compensation and benefits.

-NRS 475.115 Volunteer firefighters: Disclosure to employer; discharge from employment prohibited; civil action; attorney’s fees.
+NRS 475.115 Volunteer firefighters: Discharge from employment prohibited; civil action; attorney’s fees; disclosure to employer.

-NRS 475.125 Investigation of fires resulting in death, injury or property damage.
+NRS 475.125 Investigation of fires resulting in property damage, death or injury.

 NRS 475.210 Governor may close land or prohibit burning in areas which are fire hazards.